Back to Basics Guides

 • A graph showing the history of issue counts

-• A list of the most problematic pages and their active issue instances
+• A graph showing the history of the issue instances count

 Problematic pages in the reporting feature.